gerald1248/openshift-unit/README.md

 This will create the configmap from the contents of the `test` folder.

 ## Cleanup
-The script `cleanup.sh` will remove the project `openshift-unit` and the `cluster-reader` clusterrolebinding for serviceaccount `openshift-unit`.
+The script `cleanup.sh` will remove the project `openshift-unit` and the `clusterrolebinding` that gives the serviceaccount `openshift-unit` read-only access to all projects.

 ## Building the image
 Use the script `docker-build.sh` to create a bespoke test runner image.
 In many cases, the version of the `oc` client should be adjusted from `latest` to a version that matches your cluster.